Melissa Doyle: After Sunrise

 It was revealed in August 2013 that Doyle would present a new national bulletin of Seven Afternoon News at 4pm on weekdays with former Today Tonight host Matt White, as well as a new national bulletin Seven News at 7 on Seven's digital channel 7two.
 This bulletin was discontinued in May 2014.

 Doyle began presenting Seven News at 7 on 12 August and Seven Afternoon News on 19 August.
-Doyle also hosted the first debate of the 2013 Federal Election between Labor leader and then Prime Minister Kevin Rudd and Liberal leader Tony Abbott, on 7two on 11 August.
+Doyle also hosted the first debate of the 2013 federal election between Labor leader and then Prime Minister Kevin Rudd and Liberal leader Tony Abbott, on 7two on 11 August.
 She was also a part of the 2013 federal election broadcast with Chris Bath, Mark Riley and Matt White.

 In December 2013, Doyle co-hosted Carols in the Domain with Matt White.

 In June 2015, it was announced that Doyle would replace Chris Bath on Sunday Night and Seven News Sydney due to Bath's resignation from the Seven Network.
 Doyle signed off from Seven Afternoon News for the last time in late July.

 In August 2016, it was announced that Doyle would move into a new expanding role as host and senior correspondent on Sunday Night.
 As a result of Melissa's new position Michael Usher replaced her on Seven News Sydney.

 In October 2019, Sunday Night was cancelled and it was announced Doyle would remain with the Seven Network in a variety of news reading roles.

-In March 2020, Doyle joined Michael Usher to host Seven News: The Latest throughout the COVID–19 crisis.
+In March 2020, Doyle joined Michael Usher to host Seven News: The Latest throughout the COVID-19 pandemic.
 She subsequently became the permanent Monday presenter of the bulletin.
 Melissa remained in this role until August.

 In August 2020, Doyle announced that she would be leaving the Seven Network after 25 years with the network.

 In July 2022, it was announced Doyle would return to the Seven Network to host the reboot of This is Your Life.
 The first episode, which aired on 24 July 2022, featured Olympic swimmer Ian Thorpe.

 In March 2025, it was announced that Doyle would co-host the Seven Network's House of Wellness alongside Shane Crawford.
-Airing every Friday, the show combines discussions, humour, and wellness advice, featuring a dynamic lineup of experts, personalities, and special guests.
+The show combines discussions, humour, and wellness advice, featuring a dynamic lineup of experts, personalities, and special guests.

 Radio

-In October 2013, Doyle joined smoothfm to host Weekend Breakfast from 6am to 10am.
+In October 2013, Doyle joined smoothfm to host Weekend Breakfast from 6 am to 10 am.
 The program has continued to grow in popularity with her show recording the highest ever market share percentage in the June 2014 Rating Survey and making the program the #2 FM weekend breakfast program for All People 10+.
 In the coveted Females 40–54 ratings segment, Doyle's program was the #1 FM Weekend Breakfast program, recording its highest ever share result in the June ratings survey and the only FM station with over 20% share.

 In October 2014, Doyle won Best Newcomer On-Air (Metro) at the Australian Commercial Radio Awards.

 In October 2018, Doyle won Best Music Presenter at the Australian Commercial Radio Awards.